An officer in the Napoleonic Wars

 SERVICE PERIOD: August 1811 – December 1812 and beyond

-From the 1851 Census I know that Isaac Chetham was on a Half Pay pension from 40th Foot in 1851 so can probably assume he never changed regiments again after the Peninsular War.
+From the 1851 Census I know that Isaac Chetham was on a Half Pay pension from 40th Foot in 1851 and also on his gravestone, so can probably assume he never changed regiments again after the Peninsular War.
 I have seen references to his Half Pay starting in 1817.

 In the Napoleonic Wars, companies were commanded by captains, with lieutenants and ensigns (or subalterns) beneath him.

 The Adjutant of a Battalion will normally be of captain’s rank and his tour of duty will usually be for two years.
 The appointment of an officer as Adjutant is a mark of distinguished conduct and ability.
 The appointment of Adjutant is one to which all junior officers should aspire and will invariably be filled by an officer of the Regiment.
 The Adjutant is responsible within the Battalion for executing the Commanding Officer’s policy and orders.
 Irrespective of his seniority, the Adjutant’s orders on matters of routine and discipline, in so far as they represent the policy of the Commanding Officer, are to be carried out without question.
 The Adjutant is directly responsible for the standard of dress, turnout and discipline of all Battalion officers below field rank.